 The late “Doctor” Walter Martin the author of several books including the best-selling “The Kingdom of the Cults” advanced several false rumors as established facts, when it came to the character of Charles Taze Russell.
 For example, according to Martin, Charles Russell lied under oath in a libel suit that he brought against a minister who had printed falsehoods about him.
 The truth is that Pastor Russell was NEVER indicted or convicted of perjury.
 Russell critics are reluctant to inform their audiences that he actually WON the case in question!
 The claim of perjury is almost laughable to anyone who has actually read the trial transcript.

 Several anti-Russell web sites even stoop so low as to claim Pastor Russell was a “child molester.”
-This is not only a lie, it is irresponsible to publish such claims without proof.
+This is not only a lie, but also irresponsible to publish such claims without proof.
 We challenge any of Russell’s critics to produce evidence that he was ever charged or convicted of such a crime.
-The supposed “victim,” Rose Ball, of this crime never made such an accusation and was supportive of Pastor Russell’s work for years after his death and would have been twenty one years old at the time of this supposed “molestation.”
+The supposed “victim,” Rose Ball, of this crime never made such an accusation and was supportive of Pastor Russell’s work for years after his death and would have been twenty-one years old at the time of this supposed “molestation.”

 Charles Taze Russell’s marriage and divorce became a favorite topic for those wishing to discredit him.
 Once again when the facts are held up against the allegations it is clear that the truth is not the main objective for Russell haters.
 There is no evidence in the court records that any of the accusations against him by his estranged wife were proven.
 For example, under oath Mrs. Russell took back her charge of “adultery.”
 In truth, Pastor Russell was ahead of his time in how he treated his wife.
 Mariah Russell had a prominent role in the everyday work of the early Watchtower Society.
 She is credited with writing articles for the publication, as well as visiting Bible Student groups around the world on behalf of her husband.
 In spite of the discord that occurred at the end of their marriage, Russell supported his wife financially and even made provisions for her in his will.